Does Online Therapy Work for Anxiety?

 Pros of Online Therapy

-• Efficacy: Research indicates that online therapy – especially cognitive behavioral therapy (CBT) delivered online – is equally efficient as traditional face-to-face therapy for numerous mental health issues including anxiety disorders.
+• Efficacy: Research indicates that online therapy — especially cognitive behavioral therapy (CBT) delivered online — is as effective as traditional face-to-face therapy for numerous mental health issues including anxiety disorders, and clients are less likely to drop out of treatment.

 • Accessibility: It serves as a lifeline for people living in remote areas by offering them access to mental health care.
 Moreover, those with physical disabilities find it easier to use.

-• Comfort & Cost-effectiveness: Appointments can be arranged at one’s convenience and often comes at a lower cost due to decreased operational expenses for therapists.
+• Comfort and Cost-Effectiveness: Appointments can be arranged at the client's convenience and can be lower in cost due to decreased operational expenses for therapists.

 • Anonymity: Many individuals find online therapy to be more private.
 Some platforms even allow users to utilize pseudonyms which encourages more individuals to seek assistance.